 HSL Narrative Summary

 The mission of the Health Sciences Library (HSL) at University of Washington (UW) is to advance scholarship, research, education and healthcare by anticipating information needs, by providing essential resources and services, and by facilitating learning for the greater health sciences community.
-To achieve this mission, the 36.26 FTE librarians, paraprofessionals and student workers of the HSL support and collaborate with a wide set of users from students, faculty and researchers at UW to librarians, health professionals, researchers and interested citizens in the state of Washington and the Pacific Northwest.
-For example, currently, HSL supports more than 25,000 employees of UW Medicine with 2,374 employed faculty at the School of Medicine, 4,683 faculty across the Washington, Wyoming, Alaska, Montana and Idaho (WWAMI) region programs and over 4,700 medical students and trainees.
+To achieve this mission, the librarians, professionals and student workers of the HSL support and collaborate with a wide set of users from students, faculty and researchers at UW to librarians, health professionals, researchers and interested citizens in the state of Washington and the Pacific Northwest.
+For example, currently, HSL supports UW Medicine, faculty employed at the School of Medicine, and faculty across the Washington, Wyoming, Alaska, Montana and Idaho (WWAMI) region programs and medical students and trainees.
 Some examples of the support provided include, but are not limited to:

 - Educating and assisting users to identify, evaluate and manage information